REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Refinement, Zoom and Randomization

 where $rob_1$ in cell $c_1$ can end up in one of three possible cells when it tries to move to $c_2$.
 In ten attempts to move to $c_2$, assume that $rob_1$ remains in $c_1$ in one trial, reaches $c_2$ in eight trials, and reaches $c_3$ in one trial.
 The maximum likelihood estimates of the probabilities of these outcomes are then $0.1$, $0.8$ and $0.1$ respectively---the probability of $rob_1$ moving to other cells is zero.
 Similar statistics are collected for other ground instances of this causal law, and averaged to compute the statistics for the fluent $loc$ for $rob_1$.
 The same approach is used to collect statistics for other causal laws and fluents, including those related to knowledge actions and basic knowledge fluents.
-For instance, assume that the collected statistics indicate that testing for the presence of a textbook in a cell requires twice as much computational time (and thus effort) as testing for the presence of a printer.
-This information, and the relative accuracy of recognizing textbook and printers, will be used to determine the relative value of executing the corresponding test actions (see Section~\ref{sec:arch-pomdp-construct}).
+For instance, assume that the collected statistics indicate that testing for the presence of a textbook in a cell requires twice as much computational time (and thus effort) as testing for the presence of a cup.
+This information, and the relative accuracy of recognizing textbooks and cups, will be used to determine the relative value of executing the corresponding test actions.
+The collected statistics are thus used to define the probabilities of two different types of transitions in $\mathcal{D}_{LR}$.